Nordix/xcluster/ovl/network-topology/README.md

 ```
 export TOPOLOGY=...
 . $(XCLUSTER ovld network-topology)/$TOPOLOGY/Envsettings
-xc mkcdrom network-topology ...
+xc mkcdrom iptools network-topology ...
 ```

 Default;
 ```
-xc mkcdrom network-topology ...
+xc mkcdrom iptools network-topology ...
 # Eqivalent to;
-xc mkcdrom xnet ...
+xc mkcdrom iptools xnet ...
 ```

-Usually the number of VMs and testers can be scaled by setting `__nvm` and `__ntesters` but most setups must have a defines number of routers, so setting `__nrouters` should be avoided.
+Usually the number of VMs and testers can be scaled by setting `__nvm` and `__ntesters` but most setups must have a defined number of routers, so setting `__nrouters` should be avoided.